TritonDataCenter/sdc-vmapi/docs/index.md

       { name: 'external', primary: true }
     ]

 It should be noted that the order of the network objects in the `networks` parameter is significant.
 The resolvers of a VM will be configured in the same order as the `networks` were specified in the provision payload.
-Note, at this time, this form will not be adopted for future revisions and will be limited to only allowing a single IPv4 address.

 * Specifying antispoof options for a nic